Nicaraguan government seizes highly regarded university from Jesuits

+The University of Central America in Nicaragua, which was a hub for 2018 protests against the regime of President Daniel Ortega, called the terrorism accusation unfounded and the seizure a blow to academia in Nicaragua.

+The government did not confirm the confiscation or comment on the Jesuits' statement.

-The order, known as the Society of Jesus, said the government seized all the university’s property, buildings and bank accounts.
+The Jesuit order, known as the Society of Jesus, said it received a judicial order Tuesday notifying it of the confiscation.
+It said the government seized all the university’s property, buildings and bank accounts.

+“With this confiscation, the Ortega government has buried freedom of thought in Nicaragua,” said María Asunción Moreno, who was a professor at the university until she was forced into exile in 2021.

-It quoted the government as claiming the university “operated as a center of terrorism.”
-The Jesuits say the accusation is unfounded.
+The order quoted the government as claiming the university “operated as a center of terrorism.”

 “This is a government policy that systematically violates human rights and appears to be aimed at consolidating a totalitarian state,” the Society of Jesus of Central America said in a statement.